 - Refrain from sharing an opinion about the case unless absolutely necessary

-- Direct the conversation towards civility
+- Direct the conversation toward civility

 - Diffuse strong emotional reactions